vidursaigal/Obsidian-Notes/Literature Notes/Immunology Research/HLA Transduction Running Notes.md

-Astrocyte cell line with A3 seperately and A2 seperately -> RNAseq after the knockdown of the astrocytes, which allows us to see if the cryptic peptides are expressed
+Astrocyte cell line with A3 separately and A2 separately -> RNAseq after the knockdown of the astrocytes, which allows us to see if the cryptic peptides are expressed

 Start the construct ASAP